Thomas McNaughton

 Thomas McNaughton (born October 9, 1983) is an American chef, restaurateur, and cookbook writer.
-He is the chef and owner of Flour + Water, Penny Roma and Flour+Water Pasta Shop in San Francisco, California.
+He is the co-chef and co-founder behind Flour + Water Hospitality Group which operates Flour + Water, Penny Roma, Flour + Water Pasta Shop, and Flour + Water Pizzeria in San Francisco, California.

-Thomas involvement with local farmers’ markets for the last 10 years has enabled him to develop close relationships with various producers in the Bay area.
-These relationships are very important to him and allow him to be involved in the production of the meat and produce that he uses in all of his restaurants.
-He has been especially dedicated to CUESA and Outstanding in the Field.
+Thomas involvement with local farmers’ markets for the last 15+ years has enabled him to develop close relationships with various producers in the Bay Area.
+He has been especially dedicated to Foodwise, (formerly CUESA).
+These relationships are showcased across the hyper-seasonal menus at the group's restaurants.

 Thomas has been nominated three years in a row by the James Beard Foundation for the Rising Star Chef of the Year Award (2011, 2010, 2013).
 In 2011, Forbes featured Thomas as one of 30 under 30 most influential personalities in the food and beverage world.
 In 2012, Thomas represented the 1920s in Food & Wine’s ‘American Icons at Every Age feature.
 That same year, Food & Wine Magazine named him one of the 10 ‘Empire Builders’.

 Early life and career

 Born in Tabernacle Township, New Jersey to Noble, a nursery owner, and Dorothy McNaughton, a proprietor of Heather Fine Furnishings, Thomas was the youngest of four kids.
 During his teenage summers, he worked at the Medford Lakes Country Club as a dishwasher and quickly moved up to cook.
-It was here where he found his passion for the restaurant life and cooking.
-The energetic and dynamic atmosphere of the kitchen first fascinated him, but as he got older, at around 17 years old, he realized that cooking was definitely what he wanted to pursue.
+It was here where he found his passion for the restaurants and cooking.
+The energetic and dynamic atmosphere of the kitchen fascinated him, and by the time he was 17 years old, he realized that cooking was his calling.

 Thomas started attending the Culinary Institute of America in Hyde Park, New York in 2001.
-In 2002, he moved to the Bay Area and started working under chef Roland Passot at La Folie.
-During this year, he cooked classic French food, learned the fundamentals of French cooking and got exposed to the San Francisco restaurant scene for the first time.
-In 2002, he returned to the Culinary Institute of America and graduated in 2003.
-He then returned to San Francisco and went on to become sous chef at two of the city's most respected restaurants: Gary Danko and Quince.
+In 2002, he moved to the Bay Area and started working under chef Roland Passot at La Folie where he learned the fundamentals of French cooking and was exposed to the San Francisco restaurant scene for the first time.
+In 2002, he returned to the Culinary Institute of America and, upon graduating in 2003, officially relocated to San Francisco.
+He went on to become sous chef at two of the city's most respected restaurants: Gary Danko and Quince.

 In addition to his time in San Francisco, Thomas traveled throughout Europe to work and stage at Michel Rostang in France, Tantrise in Germany, and Sassege in Italy.
-It was during his travels that he developed a passion for the Italian way of cooking.
-He then went on to apprenticing at Bruno e Franco. in Bologna where he mastered the art of curing meat and pasta making.
+It was during his travels that he developed a passion for the techniques and traditions of Italian cooking.
+He then went on to apprentice at Bruno e Franco. in Bologna where he mastered the art of curing meat and pasta making, skills that still inform the approach at his restaurants today.